ABhangu59/CSI3140_Group17/docs/design_system.md

 - **Accent Colour Hex Code:** FF4500
 - **Accent Colour Usage:** Used to highlight the borders of selected die

-These colors are sued because they appeal to the viewers eyes.
+These colors are used because they appeal to the viewers eyes.
 We used complimenting colors to utilize color theory to help the flow of our website.

 ---